The Tur\'an Density of 4-Uniform Tight Cycles: The Extremal -hom-free Hypergraphs

 This proof is organized into two types of statements, Claims and Obstructions, to aid the reader.
 An {Obstruction} is a claim regarding structures forbidden in the $C_{L_0}^{(4)}$-hom-free 4-graph $G$, which usually encapsulates the key idea in the proof of the succeeding claim.
 The proofs of the obstructions each locate a homomorphic copy of $C_\ell^{(4)}$ with $\ell\in\{5,7,9,13,17,21\}$, usually by applying \cref{lem:make-walk}.
 By \cref{prop:hom-free-chain}, these are forbidden in the $C_{L_0}^{(4)}$-hom-free 4-graph $G$, provided $L_0\geq 21$.

 The proof comprises five claims.
 In \cref{claim:make-T}, we identify sets $A_2$ and $B_2$ whose union is almost all of $V(G)$, such that $G$ is $\eps_2$-close to $\Godd(A_2,B_2)$ via some set $\TT$ of triples.
-In \cref{claim:make-T'} we bootstrap the structure found in \cref{claim:make-T} to find a partition $V(G)=A_3\cup B_3$ such that $G$ is $\eps_3$-close to $\Godd(A_3,B_3)$ via some $\TT'\supseteq\TT$.
-Then, in \cref{claim:A4,claim:B4,claim:A2B2}, we study symmetric difference of $E(G)$ and $E(\Godd(A_3,B_3))$.
+In \cref{claim:make-T'}, we add the remaining vertices of $V(G)$ to $A_2$ or $B_2$, resulting in a partition $V(G)=A_3\cup B_3$ of the entire vertex set such that $G$ is $\eps_3$-close to $\Godd(A_3,B_3)$ via some $\TT'\supseteq\TT$.
+Then, in \cref{claim:A4,claim:B4,claim:A2B2}, we study the symmetric difference of $E(G)$ and $E(\Godd(A_3,B_3))$.
 Most claims are preceded by one to two obstructions, which have relatively simple proofs, but highlight the key structural observations.

 \begin{claim} There are sets $A_2\subseteq A_1$ and $B_2\subseteq B_1$ and $\TT\subseteq\binom{V(G)}3$ such that $G$ is $\eps_2$-close to $\Godd(A_2,B_2)$ via $\TT$.
 Moreover, $|A_2|,|B_2|\geq\left(\frac 12-\eps_2\right)n$. \end{claim}